-Who is the Lead Pastor?Rev. Brian Belting has been the Lead Pastor here at Kilohana since July 2016.
+Who is the Senior Pastor?Rev. Jaeman Lim has been the Senior Pastor here at Kilohana since July 2018.

 How is Kilohana different than other churches?Kilohana has been located in Niu Valley for nearly 70 years.
 One of the distinct things about our church is that we’re an all-generations community.
 From our Senior Enrichment Center to our Preschool to all of our activities in-between, there’s a place for you here, and we look forward to seeing you soon.
 Our church campus is located at 5829 Mahimahi Street.
 (Get Directions).